 Following our team’s recent success on an R&D trip to London, we sat down with Lara to get some insight on what makes these R&D trips so successful, and worthwhile for our bottom line, and yours.

 VALUE.
-Getting the minds that contribute to the operational and design process together, in a different and thought-provoking locale, is priceless.
+Getting the minds that contribute to the operational and design process together on a group trip, in a different and thought-provoking locale, is priceless.
 “Experiencing places and things as a team,” says Lara “creates common vocabulary, reference points, and strengthens the overall team dynamic.
 Getting everyone excited about the entire project, and creative process, is invaluable to the team doing its best work.”

 GUEST LIST.
 Extending the R&D trip program to key members of your team, as well as longtime contractors, if they play an ongoing, essential role within your organization, is beneficial to getting everyone on the same page and to the entire process.